xshen053/memory-magician/docs/backend.md

 # Query

-- [x] get all cards of a user and their review information
+- [x] get all cardUser of a user and their review information
-- [x] get all cards of a user of a specific date
+- [x] get all cardUser of a user of a specific date
+- [ ] get all cards of a user

 # mutation